RensTillmann/vim-cheat-sheet/README.md

 :.write >>filename.txt	# append the current line to the end of an existing file

 # Useful configuration/settings for Vim
-:set number 		# display a line number in front of every line :set scrolloff=20 	# keeps a few lines of context around the cursor top/bottom :set hlsearch		# enable search highlighting :nohlsearch		# temporarily disable highlighting for current search (this will not disable it for next searches) :set incsearch		# display the search match while still typing :set shiftwidth=4	# set shift amount to 4 spaces
+:set number 			" display a line number in front of every line :set scrolloff=20 		" keeps a few lines of context around the cursor top/bottom :set hlsearch			" enable search highlighting :nohlsearch			" temporarily disable highlighting for current search (this will not disable it for next searches) :set incsearch			" display the search match while still typing :set shiftwidth=4		" set shift amount to 4 spaces
+:set nocp               	" 'compatible' is not set :filetype plugin on     	" plugins are enabled
+:set autowrite			" automatically save any changes made to the buffer before it is hidden :set autoread			" autmoatically update content in vim if file was changes elsewhere

+" map CTRL-B to open buffer list and automatically enter :b[waiting for number input] to easily switch " to a different buffer
+:nmap <C-B> :ls<CR>:silent :b<Space>
 `